 Art comes to me.
 I rarely go looking for it.

-Whenever I am struck by an image or an idea; it’s like waking up from a dream that you can’t shake; a thought, a simple phrase overheard in casual conversation; a flashing moment captured by a random glimpse out the passenger window – it stays with me until I put it down in a way that is concrete.
+When I’m struck by an idea for an art piece; it’s like waking up from a dream that you just can’t shake.
+Often it’s a thought or a simple phrase overheard in casual conversation; a flashing moment captured by a random glimpse out the passenger window – it stays with me until I put it down in a way that is concrete.

 Most often, what inspires me isn’t exactly what I heard or saw, but more of what I think it might have been.
 The goal is to translate this concept into a work that is meaningful, beautiful and leaves the viewer with more questions than answers.
 That’s what good art does; it starts a conversation without words and asks, “So, what do you think?”